MicrosoftDocs/architecture-center/docs/example-scenario/hybrid/secure-hybrid-messaging-web-content.md

 2. Exchange Online redirects the user to Azure AD for authentication.

     If the domain is federated, Azure AD redirects the user to the local AD FS instance for authentication.
 If authentication succeeds, the user is redirected back to Azure AD.
 (To keep the diagram simple, we left out this federated scenario.)
-3. To enforce multifactor authentication, Azure AD applies an Azure Conditional Access policy with a multifactor authentication requirement for the browser client application.
+3. To enforce multi-factor authentication, Azure AD applies an Azure Conditional Access policy with a multi-factor authentication requirement for the browser client application.
 See the [deployment section](#set-up-a-conditional-access-policy) of this article for information about setting up that policy.
 1. The Conditional Access policy calls Azure AD Multi-Factor Authentication.
-The user gets a request to complete multifactor authentication.
+The user gets a request to complete multi-factor authentication.
-1. The user completes multifactor authentication.
+1. The user completes multi-factor authentication.
 1. Azure AD redirects the authenticated web session to Exchange Online, and the user can access Outlook.

 ### Exchange on-premises user's flow